 What is your Yoga style?

-Read enough of my blog and follow my Instagram account and you'll get a sense of my vibe pretty quickly.
-Simply put though, I'm more likely to say something like:
+Read enough of my blog and follow my Instagram account and you'll get a sense of my style as irreverent, fluid, flowing, playful and about feeling connected with yourself, in your own way.

-My very first teacher was an inspiring traditional Hatha teacher, Jean-Alain d'Argent who introduced me to a wholistic Yoga experience with dhyāna (meditation), pranayama (breathing practices) and philosophy all being a feature of my early practice.
+However my first introduction to conscious embodiment practice - although I wasn’t conscious of it at the time was an inspiring traditional Hatha teacher, Jean-Alain d'Argent who introduced me to a wholistic Yoga experience with dhyāna (meditation), pranayama (breathing practices) and philosophy which were all a feature of my early practice.
 Later I enjoyed the breadth of experience provided by the teachings of Patrick Glennan.
 My RYT200 was completed under Dhugal Meachem.

 Ultimately, we know what is best for us.
 So fellow curious, creative humans - let's get honest, efficient and confident about recognising what feels good in our bodies and is in right alignment with our minds.
-Oh My Yogini is an invitation to discovery your unique yogini style and vibe.
-I invite you to be discerning, to observe and unapologetically decide and act to consciously curate your shining, radically self-loving life.
+I invite you to be discerning, to observe and unapologetically decide and act to consciously curate a life on your terms.